Jososke/Driving_Clone/README.md

 The first layer of the network performs image normalization.
 The normalizer is hard-coded and is not adjusted in the learning process.
 Performing normalization in the network allows the normalization scheme to be altered with the network architecture, and to be accelerated via GPU processing.

+A cropping layer was used to remove the top portion of the image and the hood of the car.
+The top portion of the image contained trees and other features that were not useful for training the model and the bottom portion of the image contained the hood of the car, which is fixed and can be removed.
+By adding in a cropping layer, new images coming from the simulator will be cropped when they are used on the final deep neural network.

 The convolutional layers are designed to perform feature extraction, and are chosen empirically through a series of experiments that vary layer configurations.
 We then use strided convolutions in the first three convolutional layers with a 2×2 stride and a 5×5 kernel, and a non-strided convolution with a 3×3 kernel size in the final two convolutional layers.
+Each convolution layer has a relu activation function.

+After the five convolutional layers the model is flattened so fully connected layers can be operated on.
+After flattening, a dropout layer was added.
+To combat the overfitting, I modified the model so that a dropout layer with 50% dropout was utilized.

-We follow the five convolutional layers with three fully connected layers, leading to a final output control value which is the inverse-turning-radius.
-The fully connected layers are designed to function as a controller for steering, but we noted that by training the system end-to-end, it is not possible to make a clean break between which parts of the network function primarily as feature extractor, and which serve as controller.
+After the five convolutional layers, three fully connected layers are added, leading to a final output control value which is the inverse-turning-radius.
+The fully connected layers are designed to function as a controller for steering, but it should be noted that by training the system end-to-end, it is not possible to make a clean break between which parts of the network function primarily as feature extractor, and which serve as controller.

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).
+The model used an adam optimizer, so the learning rate was not tuned manually and a mean square error was used as the loss function for the regression network.

 #### 3. Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
+In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.
+I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
+This implied that the model was overfitting.

+To combat the overfitting, I modified the model so that a dropout layer with 50% dropout was utilized.

 #### 4. Model parameter tuning